 Why is the seller selling?
-If you can determine why the seller is selling you can structure the terms of your offer to entice them.
-Our advice is that you play your cards as close to your chest as you can.
-One of the best ways to do this is to work with a Realtor that has a reputation for being a fierce negotiator.
+If you can determine why the seller is selling, you can structure the terms of your offer to entice them.
+Our advice is to play your cards as close to your chest as possible.
+One of the best ways to do this is to work with a Realtor with a reputation for being a fierce negotiator.

-Do not let the sellers or their agent know how much you like the house or why you are making an offer.
-As a listing agent representing the seller, we are trained to ask questions of the buyers and their agents to determine how to advise our sellers.
-If we know how badly the buyer wants to purchase the house or the reasons they want to purchase the house as sellers, we have the upper hand.
+Do not let the sellers or their agent know how much you like the house or why you offer.
+As a listing agents representing the seller, we are trained to ask questions of the buyers and their agents to determine how to advise our sellers.
+If we know how badly the buyer wants to purchase the house or why they want to buy it as sellers, we have the upper hand.

-When a buyer has another house in mind it is much easier to be a tougher negotiator.
-If the sellers feel that this is the perfect house for you and that you will do anything you can to buy it, they have the upper hand.
-If the seller feels like you have another house that you will be just as happy with then you will have the upper hand.
-This is especially true if you actually do have a backup house in mind.
+When a buyer has another house in mind, it is easier to be a more formidable negotiator.
+If the sellers feel that this is the perfect house for you and that you will do anything to buy it, they have the upper hand.
+If the seller feels like you have another home that you will be just as happy with then, you will have the upper hand.
+This is especially true if you do have a backup house in mind.

-Some sellers and agents are completely genuine in their marketing and sales techniques.
-Others will exaggerate, manipulate and use every sales trick they know.
-By law the seller's have to fill out a sellers disclosure and disclose any material facts they know of that would affect your use and enjoyment of the home.
-It is especially important to take this information with a grain of salt.
-Some sellers conveniently forget, and others actually do not notice or do not consider certain problems worthy of disclosing.
+Some sellers and agents are entirely genuine in their marketing and sales techniques, and others will exaggerate, manipulate and use every sales trick they know.
+By law, the sellers have to fill out a seller's disclosure and disclose any material facts they know that would affect your use and enjoyment of the home.
+It is crucial to take this information with a grain of salt.
+Some sellers conveniently forget, and others do not notice or consider specific problems worthy of disclosing.

-Before determining how many days you will require in your inspection contingency you should know the availability of the inspector that you want to inspect the house.
+Before determining how many days you will require in your inspection contingency, you should see the inspector's availability that you want to inspect the house.
 Some of the best home inspectors in the Twin Cities will be booked solid for up to 10 days.

-Unfortunately, there is a high percentage of real estate agents that put their own interests ahead of their clients.
+Unfortunately, a high percentage of real estate agents put their interests ahead of their clients.
 If a Realtor is desperate for a commission check, they can justify doing or saying just about anything.
-The advice a lot of Realtors give is carefully calculated to make their job as easy as possible.
-Some real estate agents will suggest that their buyers use certain inspectors that they know will work hard to "keep the deal together".
-Some real estate agents will suggest that buyers don't get a radon test or worse yet don't get an inspection at all.
-There are some real estate agents that get kickbacks or other incentives from the people they refer business to.
-If the agent pushes you to use a certain inspector, mortgage broker, title company or contractor, it is a red flag.
+Unethical realtors give clients advice that is intended make their job as easy as possible.
+Some real estate agents will suggest that their buyers use sure inspectors that they know will work hard to "keep the deal together."
+Some real estate agents will tell buyers not to get a radon test or, worse yet, don't get an inspection at all.
+Some real estate agents get kickbacks or other incentives from the people they refer business to.
+It is a red flag if the agent pushes you to use a particular inspector, mortgage broker, title company, or contractor.

-Before making an offer on a home, townhome, condo, or land in Minnesota it is wise to contact the local police department and ask them questions about the neighborhood.
+Before offering a home, townhome, condo, or land in Minnesota, it is wise to contact the local police department and ask them questions about the neighborhood.

 Ask your agent to provide you with an analysis of the home you are considering writing an offer on.
-It is best if you can be with your agent and have them show you how they are doing the analysis and how they are choosing the comparable properties to use for the analysis.
-This way the agent isn't tempted to manipulate the analysis to justify the advice they give or might be tempted to give.
+It is best to be with your agent and have them show you how they are doing the analysis and choosing the comparable properties to use for the examination.
+This way, the agent isn't tempted to manipulate the study to justify their advice or might be tempted to give.